bagustris/python-tutorial/_episodes/06-dict.md

 - "Use dictionaries to store extra information with those values."
 - "Use tuples to store list including key of dictionaries"
 ---

+We already know about list `[]` which is immutable, how about Set, Dictionary and Tuple...?

 # Set
 A set is an unordered collection of distinct elements.